I choose Orlando Health.

 I also had a “nurse navigator” named Laura who coordinated everything for me.
 If ever I had a question about lab work or an appointment, she got back to me within an hour.
 I always knew that Laura had everything under control.

 Not only was the care well-coordinated, the doctors and everyone I came across at Orlando Health were very compassionate and caring.
 I had never been treated like that by any physician before, and I had not seen my family members treated like that by any physicians.
 At Orlando Health, you're not just a number.
 You're not just another patient.
 You’re going through cancer with people who care about you.

-I had four weeks of radiation treatment at the Clermont Regional Care Center, which is part of Orlando Health UF Health Cancer Center at Orlando Health South Lake Hospital in Clermont.
+I had four weeks of radiation treatment at the Clermont Regional Care Center, which is part of Orlando Health Cancer Institute at Orlando Health South Lake Hospital in Clermont.
 I drove there early every morning from Ocala, then went to my job where I work in sales.
 When you know something's temporary, you can get through it.
 I knew it was only four weeks, and I love my job and my customers and clients, so I just stuck with it.

 My cancer is gone, and I now go back to Orlando Health every six months for a checkup.
 I still feel supported with the reassurance of a healthcare team that’s always there for me.
 For example, Dr. Mamounas told me, “ You've got to understand we're watching your case now.
 So if anything pops up, we're all right back on it looking at everything and examining what we need to do next with you.
 So we're on top of this all the time for you.”
 That means a lot to me.

 I have three grown daughters in their 30s.
 Because my sister died of breast cancer at the age of 21, and my mom died of breast cancer at age 60, and then I got it, I decided to get the genetic testing done to see if my daughters were at risk.
 The testing they did at Orlando Health showed that I was negative for any abnormal genes that could be associated with breast cancer.
 That was a big relief for me and my daughters.